 Fellow Since 1995

-This profile was prepared when Raja Menon was elected to the Ashoka Fellowship in 1995.
+This description of Raja Menon's work was prepared when Raja Menon was elected to the Ashoka Fellowship in 1995.

 Raja Menon is facilitating the creation of "grassroots companies," a new organizational form for poor rural producer groups in India.

 Raja Menon has institutionalized a comprehensive Livelihood Promotion Center to provide technical/managerial support to startup economic programs at the local level and to orient citizens' organizations, grassroots groups and local selfgovernment bodies to pilot programs that are workable on a national level.
 He has organized more than 2,000 families into savings groups and simultaneously developed fifteen different types of economic activities for poor families.
 In addition to conducting small pilot programs to test viability, Raja has conducted large ones for at least five activities for 100 to 200 families.
 He has also extended successful activities by involving other institutions through training and networking.

 Small producers in developing countries face enormous challenges in finding, creating and maintaining adequate levels of income.
 Mainstream institutions tend to address the issue by targeting the need for capital, but capital has often been used for patronage, and the poor rarely qualify for loans, despite the successful payback record of such micro-credit programs as the Grameen Bank.
 Most credit institutions remain very reluctant to finance the poor, and many poor families become ineligible for loans because they have defaulted on conventional bank loans.Even when there is access, there is an unequal donor beneficiary relationship.
 Even when producers band together into a cooperative, these organizations often fail, and there are few organizational forms that allow the poor to obtain the benefits available to large corporations.
 The corporate sector could offer the kind of experience that could make a real difference, but it has rarely been tapped for the economic development of the poor, due to a lack of effective links to poorer communities.